-Telecommunications Networks II/LAN CIS 445 3 crs.
-2 hrs.
-3 lab hrs.
+Telecommunications Networks II/LAN CIS 445

 This course is a second course in telecommunications networks with special emphasis on Local Area Networks (LAN).
 It covers the fundamentals of LAN technology, such as wiring and topology as well as implementation and management of LANs.
 Advanced topics include LAN connectivity and future LAN directions.
 Prerequisite: CIS 345